Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Open your text editor font settings, for example in VS Code / VS Codium Text Editor.
 Go to Font Settings, and write **"Iosevka Mayukai"** in Font Selection.
 Save and reload your code editor.
 If it doesn't work, then try write **Iosevka-Mayukai** in Font selection settings.

 ![Gambar Demo 3](https://raw.githubusercontent.com/Iosevka-Mayukai/Iosevka-Mayukai/master/sampel3.png)

+## Thank You

+Thank you for Belleve Invis, their developers, and contributors that making Iosevka Font happens.
+Don't forget check and download original Iosevka Font from here [https://github.com/be5invis/Iosevka](https://github.com/be5invis/Iosevka).